 January 22-31, 2016

-Passports (full series passes) and tickets to all the festival's double features will go on sale on NoirCity.com the same evening.
+Passports (full series passes) and tickets to all the festival's double features are now on sale at NoirCity.com.
 We look forward to seeing all of you there!

 Eddie Muller will co-host the The Humphrey Bogart Film Festival at its tropical home in Key Largo, Florida, with Bogart and Bacall's son, Stephen.
 All four of the films that the superstar couple made together will screen, including John Huston's Key Largo (1948).
 Other films in the line-up include two film noir masterpieces, Huston's The Maltese Falcon (1941) and Nicholas Ray's In a Lonely Place (1950).